starichkov/quarkus-micro-service/documentation/jaeger.md

 Jaeger
 =

+Jaeger 1.x has been deprecated.
+This documentation page now covers Jaeger 2.x only.

 ## Docker

-Jaeger images could be found [here](https://hub.docker.com/r/jaegertracing/all-in-one).
+Jaeger images could be found [here](https://hub.docker.com/r/jaegertracing/jaeger).

 ### How to run it locally in Docker